Equality objectives

 Date |

-Further develop the Shared Reading Programme in tutor time, making sure that the texts chosen include diverse representation and consider the world from new points of view.
-Mark and celebrate a range of events in school.
-For example: Black History Month; Pride Month; Diwali; Christmas; Eid; Disability Awareness Week; International Women’s Day |
+Further develop the promotion of texts that include diverse representation and consider the world from new points of view.
+Review and extend the range of celebratory events in school. |

-Establish a clear calendar of events that mark and celebrate a range of cultural and significant events. including assemblies, tutor time, sessions and celebrations in the library |
+Develop the calendar of events that mark and celebrate a range of cultural and significant events. including assemblies, tutor time, PD lessons and celebrations in the library. |

 Students experience a range of characters and stories that promote diversity and different cultures.